Introduction: hazardous waste?

 Hazardous waste and other waste (Management and transboundary) rules, 2016

 Under the EPA, 1986 the hazardous waste management rules were introduced for the proper management and safe disposal of hazardous and other wastes.
-The rules are applicable to the management of hazardous and other wastes as mentioned in Schedule.
+The rules are applicable to the management of hazardous and other wastes as mentioned in the Schedule.

 What needs hazardous waste authorization?